 The ICE-IP-63 (EIP-63) is a scalable high-performance, multi-channel cryptographic engine that offers AES-GCM operations as well as AES-CTR and GMAC on bulk data.
 Its flexible data path is suitable to scale from 100 Gbps to 2.4 Tbps to provide a tailored engine with minimal area for your application.
 The FIFO-like data interface makes it possible to perform frame processing for many different protocols, including MACsec, IPsec, and OTN security.
 The time-sliced processing architecture makes it possible to alternate data processing for different channels or tunnels simultaneously.
 Block switching can be done with a granularity of a single clock cycle.
 The engine is also designed to support FIPS vector processing.

-The Protocol-IP-63 is designed to support multiple use cases, including:
+The ICE-IP-63 is designed to support multiple use cases, including:

 Before cryptographic packet processing can start, the Host CPU must transfer the key material to the engine.
 The packet processing mode (bypass, encryption, authentication, direction, IV) is provided on a per packet basis.

-After processing, the Protocol-IP-63 engine outputs the result packet as well as ICV (if authentication is enabled).
+After processing, the ICE-IP-63 engine outputs the result packet as well as ICV (if authentication is enabled).

 The external system is responsible for the following items:

-The Protocol-IP-63 engine detects the following data path exceptions:
+The ICE-IP-63 engine detects the following data path exceptions:

-The Protocol-IP-63 engine is ready for FIPS certification.
+The ICE-IP-63 engine is ready for FIPS certification.
 This can be done by providing the FIPS CAVP validation vectors through the packet interface and performing the required transformations.